adnlab/adnlab/README.md

 ## Hi, People!
 I’m Adnan 👋
-- 👀 I’m interested in doing research through data, exploring on how we can do better.
-Finding pleasure on making a pretty visualization, also sometimes take web design and development as a hobby.
+- 👀 I’m interested in doing research through data and exploring how we can do better through better reasoning.
+Finding pleasure in making a pretty visualization, also sometimes take web design and development as a hobby.
 - 🌱 I’m currently deepen my fundamental skills from data analytics to programming skill.
+Familiar with SQL Query, Javascript, R, and Python Programming Language.
+-